The Virginian (TV series): Pilot

 The half-hour black and white pilot titled The Virginian aired in 1958 as part of the anthology series Decision, which in other weeks aired pilots for six other series.

 In the pilot, unlike in the later series, the Virginian had a noticeable Southern accent and wore a belt buckle marked "CSA", indicating service in the Confederate States Army.
-The portrayal of him as a young American Civil War veteran would indicate that the time period of the pilot was decades earlier than that of the series.
+The portrayal of him as a young American Civil War veteran of Jeb Stuart's army would indicate that the time period of the pilot was decades earlier than that of the series.
 He arrived by invitation at the ranch of Judge Henry (Robert Burton) to be an accountant and manager.
 He soon becomes involved in unraveling a plot to destroy the judge's efforts to create a new town in the surrounding region.
-Other actors in the pilot, some of whom appeared in the series years later, included Andrew Duggan, Jeanette Nolan, and Dan Blocker (in a small, nonspeaking role).
+Other actors in the pilot, some of whom appeared in the series years later, included Andrew Duggan, Jeanette Nolan, and (in a small, nonspeaking role) Dan Blocker.